 How fit do I have to be to do a trek?

-Whilst you do not need to be super-fit, you need to be fit enough to comfortably walk for 5-6 hours per day in the mountains on reasonable trails.
+Whilst you do not need to be super-fit, you need to be fit enough to comfortably walk for 5-6 hours per day in the mountains on reasonable trails both uphill and downhill.
 This would definitely entail walking for around an hour at least every day to get fit.
 If you can spend some time in the gym it would help.
+Walking up and down stairs with a light day pack (5 kg) can definitely boost fitness.

 What is a typical group?
 Will I fit in?